linkerd/linkerd/linkerd/docs/namer.md

-experimental | _required_ | Because this namer is still considered experimental, you must set this to `true` to use it. host | `localhost` | The Kubernetes master host. port | `8001` | The Kubernetes master post.
+experimental | _required_ | Because this namer is still considered experimental, you must set this to `true` to use it. host | `localhost` | The Kubernetes master host. port | `8001` | The Kubernetes master post. labelSelector | none | The key of the label to filter services.

 <aside class="notice">
 The Kubernetes namer does not support TLS.
 Instead, you should run `kubectl proxy` on each host